Messenger Public Library has the following databases related to genealogy:

 Browse the Ancestry Library Edition - an unprecedented online collection of data on over 4 billion individuals from North America, Europe, Australia, and more.
 This database can only be used inside the library.

-We have several titles on how to conduct your search as well as local history items to help you with your research.
+We have many titles on how to conduct your search as well as local history items to help you with your research.
 Check with the Adult Services Staff or search our catalog to find specific titles.
+Below is a sampling from our collection.

 Bring your genealogy questions and hear a short talk on current genealogy topics on the second Monday of every month from 7-8:30 PM.
 Local author and genealogist Tim Pinnick offers guidance and expertise.
 Check our calendar for meeting times.